-Galveston

-Texas A&M University

-Financial Aid Office - Galveston Processing

-Health Science Center Texas A&M University Attn.
+Galveston Texas A&M University Financial Aid Office - Galveston Processing P.O.
+Box 40005 College Station, TX 77842 Health Science Center Texas A&M University Attn.
 Scholarship Office P.O.
-Box 40005 College Station, TX 77842 P.O.
 Box 30016 College Station, TX 77842

-The Scholarships & Financial Aid Office works in conjunction with Student Business Services in the disbursement of scholarship/fellowship awards at TAMU.
-Since a scholarship award will have direct impact on a student's overall financial aid package, units must award and post scholarships in a timely manner according to the Scholarships & Financial Aid deadlines outlined in University SAP 13.03.99.M0.04 https://rules-saps.tamu.edu/PDFs/13.03.99.M0.04.pdf.
+The Scholarships & Financial Aid Office (an office within the Division of Academic Affairs) works in conjunction with Student Business Services (a department within the Division of Finance) in the disbursement of scholarship/fellowship awards at TAMU.
+Scholarships & Financial Aid should be contacted (fellowschol@tamu.edu) for questions regarding scholarships and other financial aid (application, selection, and award processes).
+Since a scholarship in a timely manner according to the Scholarships & Financial Aid deadlines outlined in University SAP 13.03.99.M0.04.
 Student Business Services should be contacted for questions relating to a student's bill and/or refund status.